Deutsche Börse Xetra: "Continuous trading with auctions" is the service for trading liquid securities:

 The "continuous trading with auctions" service combines the trading models "Auction", "Continuous Trading" and “Trade-at-Close”.

-Trading begins with an opening auction.
-This way, liquidity is concentrated and, taking as many orders as possible into account, the opening price determined.
+The main trading phase begins with an opening auction.
+In this way, liquidity is concentrated and the opening price is determined by taking into account as many orders as possible.
 Continuous trading begins on conclusion of the opening auction.
 All executable orders are executed immediately at market prices.

-In the final auction, liquidity is concentrated at the end of the trading day and the day’s closing price determined.
+In the closing auction, liquidity is concentrated at the end of the main trading phase and the day’s closing price determined.
 Closing prices frequently serve as the basis for evaluating portfolios, which is why the closing price is calculated based on the market with the help of liquidity concentrated in an auction.

-Trade-at-Close is triggered after the closing auction and lasts for a maximum of ten minutes.
+Trade-at-Close is triggered after the closing auction for DAX, MDAX and SDAX and lasts for a maximum of five minutes.
 The remaining order imbalance from the closing auction can transfer to Trade-at-Close and market participants can also participate by entering new orders.

 Continuous trading